-- · Overview.
+- Overview.
 This section provides a general description of our business and operating expenses. - Critical accounting policies and estimates.
 This section contains a discussion of the accounting policies that we believe are important to our financial condition and results of operations and that require significant judgment and estimates on the part of management in their application.
 In addition, all of our significant accounting policies, including the critical accounting policies and estimates, are summarized in Note 2 to the Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K. - Results of operations.
-This section provides an analysis of our results of operations presented in the accompanying consolidated statements of operations and comprehensive loss by comparing the results for the year ended December 31, 2017 to the results for the year ended December 31, 2016 and comparing the results for the year ended December 31, 2016 to the results for the year ended December 31, 2015. - Liquidity and capital resources.
-This section provides an analysis of our cash flows and a discussion of our outstanding commitments and contingencies that existed as of December 31, 2017.
+This section provides an analysis of our results of operations presented in the accompanying consolidated statements of operations and comprehensive loss by comparing the results for the year ended December 31, 2018 to the results for the year ended December 31, 2017 and comparing the results for the year ended December 31, 2016. - Liquidity and capital resources.
+This section provides an analysis of our cash flows and a discussion of our outstanding commitments and contingencies that existed as of December 31, 2018.
 Included in this discussion is our financial capacity to fund our future commitments and a discussion of other financing arrangements.